sail-sg/oat/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/oat-llm.svg)](https://pypi.org/project/oat-llm)

 ## Introduction
 Oat 🌾 is a simple yet efficient system for training online LLM alignment algorithms.
-Its features include:
+Key features include:

-* **Highly efficient**: Oat implements a distributed *Actor-Learner-Oracle* architecture, with each component being optimized with state-of-the-art technologies:
+* **High Efficiency**: Oat implements a distributed *Actor-Learner-Oracle* architecture, with each component being optimized using state-of-the-art tools:
-  * `Actor` is built with [vLLM](https://github.com/vllm-project/vllm) to accelerate the online response sampling.
+  * `Actor`: Powered by [vLLM](https://github.com/vllm-project/vllm) for accelerated online response sampling.
-  * `Learner` utilizes [DeepSpeed](https://github.com/microsoft/DeepSpeed) ZeRO strategies for enhancing memory-efficiency.
+  * `Learner`: Enhanced by [DeepSpeed](https://github.com/microsoft/DeepSpeed) ZeRO strategies to maximize memory efficiency.
-  * `Oracle` is hosted by [Mosec](https://github.com/mosecorg/mosec) as a remote service that supports dynamic request batching, data parallelism and pipeline parallelism.
+  * `Oracle`: Hosted by [Mosec](https://github.com/mosecorg/mosec) as a remote service, supporting dynamic batching, data parallelism and pipeline parallelism.
-* **Simplification**: Oat largely simplifies the experimental pipeline of LLM alignment.
-With the `Oracle` served online, we can flexibly query it for preference data labeling as well as anytime model evaluation.
-All you need is to launch your experiment and wait for learning curves (e.g., win rate) to be reported to [wandb](https://wandb.ai/lkevinzc/oat-llm).
-No tedious training, checkpointing and loading for evaluation, etc. Everything happens online!
+* **Simplification**: Oat simplifies the experimental pipeline of LLM alignment.
+With an `Oracle` served online, we can flexibly query it for preference data labeling as well as anytime model evaluation.
+All you need is to launch experiments and monitor real-time learning curves (e.g., win rate) on [wandb](https://wandb.ai/lkevinzc/oat-llm) — no need for manual training, checkpointing and loading for evaluation.
-* **Oracle simulation**: Oat simulates preference oracles in various modes.
-Lightweight reward models run within the same process, while larger models can be served remotely.
-You could also query GPT to use LLM-as-a-judge.
+* **Oracle Simulation**: Oat provides simulated preference oracles in various modes.
+Lightweight reward models run within the same process, while larger models are served remotely.
+Additionally, you can query GPT online to leverage LLM-as-a-judge as the oracle.
-* **Easy-to-use**: The modular design of oat allows researchers to simply inherit existing classes and make modifications effortlessly on any of the components to verify new algorithms.
+* **Ease of Use**: With a modular design, oat allows researchers to inherit and modify existing classes effortlessly, enabling rapid algorithm development and testing.
-* **State-of-the-art algorithms**: Oat implements state-of-the-art LLM exploration (active alignment) algorithms, including SEA, APL and XPO, along with popular direct optimizers such as DPO and SimPO.
-This facilitates easier development of new algorithms and fair comparisons.
+* **Cutting-Edge Algorithms**: Oat implements state-of-the-art LLM exploration (active alignment) algorithms, including SEA, APL and XPO, along with popular direct optimizers such as DPO and SimPO, fostering innovation and fair benchmarking.

 ## Installation :wrench:
 In a python environment (`>=3.8, <=3.10`), you can install oat via PyPI: